techidaily/site-win11-tips/source/_posts/bring-life-to-your-calendar-the-windows-outlook-customization-journey.md

  Once you’ve set up Microsoft 365 on your Windows PC, you can enable Outlook for Windows preview by sliding the **Try the new Outlook** toggle button in the top-right corner of your Microsoft Outlook client.

- Fortunately, you can[access the Outlook for Windows Preview app for free](https://www.makeuseof.com/outlook-preview-app-windows/) on Windows 10 and 11, even if you do not have a valid Microsoft 365 license.
+ Fortunately, you can [access the Outlook for Windows Preview app for free](https://www.makeuseof.com/outlook-preview-app-windows/) on Windows 10 and 11, even if you do not have a valid Microsoft 365 license.
 Here's how you can quickly get the Outlook for Windows preview app:

 1. From the **Start** menu, launch the **Microsoft Store**.
 2. Search for **Mail** and install the app if you don't already have it.